 - a request for the granting of a patent.

-Following the filing of a patent application, the OBI conducts an assessment on the fulfilment of formalities and only examines if any substantial omissions exist, without conducting a prior-art search, meaning a search of the existing body of knowledge in the respective technical field.
+Following the filing of a patent application, the OBI conducts an assessment on the fulfilment of formalities and examines only if any substantial omissions exist, without conducting a prior art search, meaning a search of the existing body of knowledge in the respective technical field.

 The applicant must submit any missing drawings or other supporting documentation and must correct any errors in the documents within four months of the filing date.
 Normally, unless the application is rejected, the OBI grants a patent certificate in 12 to 15 months from a filing.

 The duration of a patent is 20 years following the date of the filing of the respective application.
 Third parties with a legal interest are entitled to challenge the validity of a patent before the court.